top of page

 • Decorating gingerbread houses/cookies

 I love using my Google calendar.
-If you want to stay super organized all year long, watch this video and set it up for your family.
+If you want to stay organized all year long, watch this video and set it up for your family.

 Say Cheese 📸

-Make sure you schedule photos with a professional photographer of your choice, a day to snap a picture of the family OR find a photo from this year to include on your holiday cards.
+Make sure you schedule photos with a professional photographer of your choice, a day to snap a picture of the family, OR find a photo from this year to include on your holiday cards.

 Pick out a website and a cute design, and upload your contacts (or check your address book) so that as soon as you get the photo, you can upload it and click order!